EconLea/Beamer_SAFE_Template/README.md

 ## Poster Template
 The poster template has two main options:
 1) A poster with logos on a white background with blue font, or
-2) A poster without logos, a blue header and footer with white font.
+2) A poster without logos, a header and footer with white font on blue background.
 An example of both styles is provided in pdf form.

 **Please note: This template heavily builds on [Gemini](https://github.com/anishathalye/gemini), Copyright (c) Anish Athalye (me@anishathalye.com), as reflected by the licence.